szq0214/MSR-VTT-Challenge/README.md

   git clone https://github.com/szq0214/MSR-VTT-Challenge.git
   ```

-1. Our requirements are similar as [NeuralTalk2](https://github.com/karpathy/neuraltalk2).
-You can follow the instructions there or do the following instructions.

 ### Requirements (modified from [NeuralTalk2](https://github.com/karpathy/neuraltalk2))

 This code is written in Lua and requires [Torch](http://torch.ch/).
 If you're on Ubuntu, installing Torch in your home directory may look something like: